quarkslab/irma/docs/brain/configuration.rst

 ````````````````

 At the root of the installation directory, the script ``setup.py``
-asks you questions to configure the application to your needs.
+asks you questions to configure the application for your needs.
 To fit your
 setup, you must provide the parameters configured previously on the RabbitMQ
 server and the Pure-FTPd server.